 Wichita's new Advanced Learning Library incorporates concepts requested by the community to become the "library of the future," incorporating multiple learning styles and expanding access to technology and services.

 The children's room will serve the whole family from the first floor, easy to access by even the tiniest of feet.
-The space will include a quiet room, a family restroom, and customized spaces to different age ranges.
+It will include a quiet room, a family restroom, and spaces customized to different age ranges.

 One of the most requested items for a new building will be a reality in the Advanced Learning Library.
 Sip your coffee while enjoying a good book or doing research in the coffee shop that will be located on the first floor.